0BAB1/BRH/_posts/2024-11-21-TIPS_FOR_COCOTB.md

 - **Cocotb** is **not** a simulator, but rather uses a already established simulator in the backend
 - **Cocotb** is open-source and easy to use; unlike the old and rigid proprietary tools you can find out there.

-This is great because you just write a tesbench in python and then use whatever simulator you want, cocotb will handle the simulating part for you.
+This is great because you just write a tesbench in python (fast & "easy") and then use whatever simulator you want, cocotb will handle the simulating part for you.

 In this post's examples, I'll use Verilator and I will show you how to :